 No school concurrency information has been provided as the development potential of this site falls below the minimum number of new residential lots that would require a formal review.

 There is no County or City sewer or water utilities in the area.
-The subject property will have a well for water and septic for sewer.
+The property would need to provide its own service for well water and septic.

 Environmental Constraints

 Summary of Mapped Resources and Noteworthy Land Use Issues: